Opioid Addiction Treatment in Massachusetts

 Types of Opioids

-Signs of Opioid Addiction
+Signs of an Opioid Addiction

 Early detection can make a great difference when it comes to opioid abuse and addiction.
 This means knowing what the signs of addiction are.
 By being able to identify and address addiction early, not only will the withdrawal symptoms be less severe, but an individual could also be saved from a number of social, legal, financial, and physical consequences.
 Signs of opioid addiction include:

-Treating Opioid Addiction
+Opioid Addiction Treatment in Massachusetts

 One of the major struggles of opioid addiction is the physically addictive nature of these drugs.
 Strong cravings are a common symptom of withdrawal and a reason why there are such high rates of relapse.
 This is why a higher level of care such as inpatient treatment, detox, and IOP is recommended to help individuals who are addicted to opioids.
 Recovery from opioid addiction doesn’t happen overnight.
 Expect to need a continuum of care at a trusted facility with highly trained professionals and an array of therapies starting with detox.

 The first stage of recovery for individuals addicted to opioids is detox.
 An individual who is physically addicted to opioids will begin to develop cravings and potentially other withdrawal symptoms in as little as 6 hours after their last opioid use.
 The symptoms will challenge the individual in achieving their sobriety.
 A detox program provides physical and emotional support from day 1 until withdrawal symptoms have subsided.
 Additionally, living in a secluded, sober environment during this time helps remove any temptations or outside stressors that could lead to relapse.
-Withdrawal Symptoms Withdrawal Timelines

-Medically Assisted Opioid Addiction Detox
+Medically-Assisted Opioid Detox

 A medically assisted detox plan for opioid withdrawal includes a number of possible interventions that many ease withdrawal symptoms and speed up the timeline.
 Sweating, vomiting, and diarrhea are withdrawal symptoms that can quickly lead to dehydration, a dangerous health issue.
 Something as simple as an IV drip can provide much-needed hydration and electrolytes that someone in withdrawal would not otherwise have access to at home.
 Residential or inpatient detox patients are also provided with daily meals designed to provide nutrients, minerals, and sustenance that support the withdrawal process.
 Patients are also usually given supplemental vitamins.